chcaru/gcnet/README.md

 <img src="./imgs/prepareGifs.png" alt="GCNet Precompute GIF Frame's VGG16 Output" width="980">

 ## 7. Running GCNet
-If you changed any of the variables in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.py`
+If you changed any of the variables in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.train.py`

 This will load all precomputed data, build GCNet, expand the data (see figure below), and start training.

 1. `python -i gcnet.train.py`

 ### Data Expansion

 <img src="./imgs/expandCaptions.png" alt="GCNet Expand GIF Captions" width="980">

+There is an error in the above figure, it should include the empty subcaption (for i from 0 to #captionLength - 1):

+Prepending these to the example lists:

+X: [0, 0, ...
+0]
+Y: [1]

 ## 8. Test Trained GCNet
 If you changed any of the variables in either step 5 or 6, then you will need to change the corresponding variables in `gcnet.test.py`